What is plagiarism?

 - Case study: Helena Fantasy Art – Copyright infringement by a company.

 Plagiarism happens all the time.
-The chance you will be victim of plagiarism is really big.
+The chance you will be a victim of plagiarism is really big.
 If you can, make sure people know what they can or cannot do with your art.
-Sign it properly, or watermark it, reduce image quality and size so it’s suitable for the internet.
+Sign it properly, or watermark it, and reduce image quality and size so it’s suitable for the internet.
 When sh*t hits the fan, I hope this article will give you the answers you need.
 Don’t hesitate to join our community to ask for help.